kali-linex/linex/Documentation/core-api/debugging-via-ohci1394.rst

    The mentioned kernel log message contains the string "physUB" if the controller implements a writable Physical Upper Bound register.
-This is required for physical DMA above 4 GB (but not utilized by Linux yet).
+This is required for physical DMA above 4 GB (but not utilized by Linex yet).

 2) Establish a working FireWire cable connection: